-- They prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
-Our Trust has written recruitment and selection policies and procedures in place; and - At least one person on any appointment panel has undertaken appropriate safer recruitment training.
+- They prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised - Our Trust has written recruitment and selection policies and procedures, which will be monitored to ensure that they are embedded and effective and - At least one person on any appointment panel has undertaken appropriate safer recruitment training.

-Managing allegations:
+Managing concerns and allegations:

-- There are procedures in place to handle allegations against teachers, Headteachers, Heads of school, volunteers and other staff.
-Such allegations will be referred to the designated officer(s) at the local authority by the appropriate person; and - Procedures are in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have been had they not resigned.
-Our LGB is aware that this is a legal duty and failure to refer when the criteria are met is a criminal offence.
+- There are procedures in place to manage safeguarding concerns, or allegations against staff (including supply staff and volunteers) that might indicate they would pose a risk of harm to children.
+Such allegations will be referred to the designated officer(s) at the local authority by the appropriate person; - "Lower level" concerns will be addressed as set out in Section 2 of Part 4 of KCSIE.
+Procedures are in place to make a referral to the Disclosure and Barring Service (DBS) if a person in regulated activity has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
+Our LGB is aware that this is a legal duty and failure to refer when the